188751671/Open_Genius_For_YoutubeMusic/README.md

 Unlike other YouTube-Genius scripts that rely on automatic searches (which often fetch incorrect lyrics due to duplicate song titles or different versions), this script ensures accuracy by using a predefined mapping list.
 It also allows you to keep lyrics open on a second screen while watching YouTube in fullscreen.

-The mapping file: [videoID_To_GeniusURL.csv](https://github.com/188751671/Open_Genius_For_YoutubeMusic/blob/main/videoID_To_GeniusURL.csv).
+The mapping file: [videoID_To_GeniusURL.csv](https://github.com/188751671/Open_Genius_For_YoutubeMusic/blob/main/videoID_To_GeniusURL.csv) is where the script read from.
 To add new songs, simply append entries in the format introduced below.

 Example YouTube video links for testing: